 As the sun lowered the landscape changed dramatically, suddenly painted in hues of orange, yellow and pink.
-Brad pointed out the shadow that the mountain cast across the neighboring valley.
-You can see in the photo how it looks like a blue pyramid hovering in the air.
+You can see the shadow that the mountain cast across the neighboring valley.
+It looks like a blue pyramid hovering in the air.

 Then sunset followed, which was even more dramatic.
 Skies just don’t look like this from the mere mortal view down below.

 Some other climbers came and set up camp right next to ours.
 Even on a 12,000 foot mountain it seems impossible to find solitude!
 But the wind had picked up dramatically, and after 30 minutes or so they repacked everything and headed back down the mountain in the dark.

 We might have done the same if we hadn’t already settled in, plus we were completely spent from the climb up.
 The winds were fierce through the night, and it was difficult to sleep from all of the noise!
 The tent rattled and flapped in the wind all night long.